Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 ## Data

-Data to reproduce the cloned experiment will be provided when cloning the experiment.
+Due to very restricted storage space for anonymous repositories, the datasets **are not** included in the reproduction package and notebooks **are not** executable.

 ## Protocol